-Non-Board Committee Member, Member of Human Resources & Compensation Committee
+Non-Director Member of Human Resources & Compensation Committee

 Lenna Bradburn has over 25 years of executive leadership experience, primarily in the public sector.
 She has held executive positions at the Ontario Lottery and Gaming Corporation, Toronto Community Housing Corporation, City of Toronto, Borealis Infrastructure, and Ombudsman Ontario.
 Ms. Bradburn also had the privilege of being Canada’s first female police chief in Guelph, ON in 1994.
 Throughout her career, Ms. Bradburn has had a passion for organizational transformation leading her to become a skilled change agent focusing on strategy, innovation, people, processes and systems.
 Today, Ms. Bradburn is an independent consultant providing a range of consulting services to clients.

-Non-Board Committee Member, Member of Finance & Audit Committee
+Non-Director Member of Finance and Audit Committee